 There are added bonuses too!
 Since the airlines have to specially prepare your meal, it is usually better quality than the standard meals and you are almost always served first.
 If your airline doesn’t offer a free meal, bring your own, or worst case – buy one at the airport.

 If you are happy to forego your free meal we suggest packing your own meals and snacks.
 The smaller portions and healthier options will assist you in the long run, especially with jet lag.
 You will also have the luxury of being able to eat when you want and won’t need to be woken up for the meal service.

 One of the biggest contributors to feeling terrible after a long flight is dehydration.
 The cabin of a plane is set up to dehydrate you with low cabin pressure and very low humidity.
 These factors mean that you will need to consume even more water than you would normally.
-Unfortunately for many of us, it also results in numerous trips to the toilet and no one enjoys having to disturb the people around them every time they get out of their seat.
+Unfortunately for many of us, it also results in numerous trips to the toilet and no one enjoys having to disturb the people around them every time they get out of their seats.

 Don’t drink too much (if any) alcohol, as this will simply dehydrate your body faster.
 The same goes for coffee too and soda is a bad choice because of all the sugar.

 While most airlines are moving towards improving their in-flight entertainment systems A.V.O.D (Audio Video on Demand) there are still many aircraft that are yet to be fitted out and you are at the mercy of what is on offer.

 Whether it’s a tablet full of movies and online games or a Kindle loaded with books, bringing your own device is a sure-fire way to make sure you have enough in-flight entertainment to survive the flight.

 Now you have full control over what you watch, read, or play and can save a few dollars on flights where entertainment is an optional extra.